AudiusProject/audius-docker-compose/README.md

 If you're using an externally managed Postgres DB please see [this section](ADVANCED_SETUP.md#external-discovery-provider-postgres-instance)

+## SP Utilities
+This folder contains a set of scripts and utilities to manage services like:
+- Pre-registration health checks
+- Delist content scripts (for content node)
+- Automatic rewards claim script

 ## More options
 For more advanced configuration options or migrating from Kubernetes check out the [Advanced Setup Guide](ADVANCED_SETUP.md)